MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

 ### Manage auto-framing settings

-When you install the Surface Hub Smart Camera, auto-framing is enabled by default for every Surface Hub session or when the camera is connected.
+When you install the Surface Hub Smart Camera, auto-framing is enabled by default.
+You can manage auto-framing from the Settigns app, via an On/Off toggle that sets the automatic framing state at the start of each Surface Hub session.

 **To adjust auto-framing:**